African brush-tailed porcupine: Ecology

 Brush-tailed porcupines live in small family groups of about eight members.
 Different family groups can share resources.
-When attacked by a predator, the porcupine raises its quills so it looks twice its size, rattles its tail quills, and stomps its feet.
+When attacked by a predator (such as a leopard or a human), the porcupine raises its quills so it looks twice its size, rattles its tail quills, and stomps its feet.
 As with all porcupines, the brush-tailed porcupine backs into the attacker and inflicts damage with its quills.

 Brush-tailed porcupines live in forests, usually at high elevations, and are nocturnal, sleeping in caves and burrows during the day.
 They are herbivorous, feeding on leaves, flowers and fruits which have fallen to the forest floor.
 They also eat roots and palm nuts, and occasionally carrion, and invade crops of maize, cassava and bananas when these are grown adjacent to the forest.

 Male and female form a pair bond during breeding season.
 The female has a long pregnancy compared to other rodents: 110 days at the longest.
 The young are born well-developed or precocial.
 They are mature at about 2 years of age.
 The meat of the brush-tailed porcupine is popular and is consumed in large quantities.